cgp-2017/blog/_posts/2017-03-26-jump-scare.md

 2. Rename it to "ScareWall"
 3. Add a Box Trigger and make it a trigger
 4. Add an Audio Source and disable "Play on Awake"
+5. Change the transform so that it's a big wall

 ## STEP 3: New Script